Azure/terraform-azurerm-lz-vending/modules/networkwatcherrg/README.md

 ### <a name="input_network_watcher_rg_name"></a> [network\_watcher\_rg\_name](#input\_network\_watcher\_rg\_name)

-Description: The name of the resource group in which to create the network watcher.
+Description: The name of the resource group to create.
 This only needs changing for parallel testing purposes.

 Type: `string`